bnl/pub-ML_examples/README.rst

 Python dependencies
 -------------------
-The list of required python packages is contained in the `requirements.txt <requirements.txt>` file in this repository.
+The list of required python packages is contained in the `requirements.txt <requirements.txt>`_ file in this repository.
+Some of the examples are provided as Jupyter Notebooks.

 Getting Started
 ===============